meteor/meteor/content/accounts.md

 Once you've identified which template you need to replace, define a new template.
 In this case, we want to modify the class on the button to work with the CSS for the rest of the app.
 There are a few things to keep in mind when overriding a template:

-1. Render the helpers in the same way the previous template did, in this case we are using `buttonText`
+1. Render the helpers in the same way the previous template did.
+In this case we are using `buttonText`.
-2. Keep any `id` attributes, like `at-btn`, since those are used for event handling by `useraccounts`
+2. Keep any `id` attributes, like `at-btn`, since those are used for event handling.

 Here's what our new override template looks like: